sshetti1/HealthCheck/README.md

 ![Schedule](resources/CRON.PNG)

-This is the currently scheduled time: 8:30 UTC or 3:30 EST. If you would like to change the time, you may change the time in [RunHealthCheck.yaml](.github/workflows/RunHealthCheck.yaml).
+This is the currently scheduled time: 8:30 UTC or 3:30 AM EST. If you would like to change the time, you may change the time in [RunHealthCheck.yaml](.github/workflows/RunHealthCheck.yaml).
 To understand the CRON format, look at this [page](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).